Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Materials and methods

-The other major environmental difference is the interaction itself.
-In the preliminary\ study~\citep{ScheunemannSalgeEtAl-19} participants used their hands to interact with the robot.
+The style of interaction is another difference to the preliminary study~\citep{ScheunemannSalgeEtAl-19} where participants used their hands to interact with the robot.
 The participants in this study were asked to use the wand for interacting.
 We assumed that this would help to ease the interaction, as some participants in the preliminary study felt uncomfortable with the idea of using their hands for means of interactions.
 We further hypothesized that the mere existence of a tool would make the participants want to use it and therefore encourages the interaction.